-The Board of Trustees (Council) can have up to 26 members and administers the Fund.
-The Council meets monthly and in 2020 there were sub-committees covering finance, cards and IT & Website, that met less frequently on an as required basis.
+The Board of Trustees (Council) can have up to 16 members elected by the AGM, with the President and Vice Presidents, as appointed by the Council, adding to that number.
+The Council meets monthly and in 2021 there were sub-committees covering finance, cards and IT & Website, that met less frequently on an as required basis.
 A General Secretary is appointed by the Council to manage the day to day operations of the Fund.
 He is supported by a Grants and Administration Assistant, a part time Accountant, two part time Welfare Visitors, a part time Office Assistant/Cards Sales Administrator and an Archivist.